Chetsama/Part-Checker/README.md

 cd backend/src/
 #python3 main.py

-python -m uvicorn backend.src.main:app --reload --host 0.0.0.0 --port 8001
+python -m flask --app main.run
 ```

-The application will be available at http://localhost:8000
+The application will be available at http://localhost:5000